huyhieupham/3D-Face-Recognition/README.md

 ## 13. EURECOM Kinect 3D Face Dataset

-**Original paper**: Rui Min, Neslihan Kose, Jean-Luc Dugelay, "KinectFaceDB: A Kinect Database for Face Recognition," Systems, Man, and Cybernetics: Systems, IEEE Transactions on , vol.44, no.11, pp.1534--1548, 2014.
+**Original paper**: Rui Min, Neslihan Kose, Jean-Luc Dugelay, "KinectFaceDB: A Kinect Database for Face Recognition," In the IEEE Transactions on Systems, Man, and Cybernetics: Systems, vol.44, no.11, pp.1534--1548, 2014.

 **Description**: A database of images of different facial expressions in different lighting and occlusion conditions to serve various research purposes.
-The Dataset consists of the multimodal facial images of 52 people (14 females, 38 males) obtained by Kinect
+The Dataset consists of the multimodal facial images of 52 people (14 females, 38 males) obtained by Kinect sensor.

 **Year of release**: 2014